Orioles blow early lead to drop series finale in Detroit, 6-5

-Dylan Bundy’s toughest career start came at an inopportune time for the Orioles, who were grateful for his six innings Thursday but were defeated, 6-5, by the Detroit Tigers because of the career-high six runs he allowed.
+Dylan Bundy’s toughest major league start came at an inopportune time for the Orioles, who were grateful for his six innings Thursday but were defeated, 6-5, by the Detroit Tigers because of the career-high six runs he allowed.

 Bundy, who had gone at least six innings in each of his first eight starts and hadn’t allowed more than three runs in any of them, entered the game as the bastion of consistency on a staff struggling for it.

+"The hard part is, when the team got the lead it seemed like I gave it up every inning after we got the lead," Bundy said.
+"So, that can’t happen and I’ve got to do a better job.
+But getting through six, that’s huge for our bullpen.
+Giving up six runs…"

-But in allowing six runs on eight hits, including two home runs, with four walks and three strikeouts, Bundy posted a game score of 25, which matches his career low.
+In allowing six runs on eight hits, including two home runs, with four walks and three strikeouts, Bundy posted a game score of 25, which matches his career low.

 Up to this point, his lowest this season had been 48 — just a shade below average — and his eight quality starts were a league high.